SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 ``Medaka`` specific options:

+* If 'SEGMENTATION' is false, there is no segmentation of contigs for medaka

 * If 'MEDAKA_TRAIN_WITH_REF' is activated, Medaka launchs the training using the reference found in 'DATA/REF' path parameter.
 Medaka will then not take into account other Medaka model parameters and will use the resulting trained model instead.

 * If 'MEDAKA_TRAIN_WITH_REF' is deactivated, Medaka does not launch training, but uses instead the model provided in 'MEDAKA_MODEL_PATH' parameter.
 Give to CulebrONT the path of the Medaka model *OR* just the model name in order to correct assemblies.
 This parameter could not be empty.